Web Enumeration

 • -b: Blacklist status codes, can handle comma-separated lists and ranges.

-• --xl: Blacklist responses with a certian length, can handle comma-separated lists and ranges.
+• --xl: Blacklist responses with a certain length, can handle comma-separated lists and ranges.

 Ffuf is a web fuzzer that can also be used for directory busting.
 It will replace the keyword FUZZ with each entry in the wordlist.